kapytal/valvbot/README.md

 2. Start chatting with Valv.
 If you are a new user Valve will create a solana address for you automatically. (you can ask Valve to tell you your address anytime by asking for your balance)

 ### How to buy
-- Send a message to Valve saying you want to buy.
+Send a message to Valve saying you want to buy.
 It will guide you through the process:
 1) **Amount**
 2) **Payment method:** for bank transfer it will send you a bank account and reference.

 ### How to sell
 Send a message to Valve saying you want to sell.
 You are only able to sell the USDC that is in your Solana/Valve wallet.

+### How to deposit
+Just ask for your balance.
+Valve will remind you your wallet address.
+Send some USDC in Solana network and once it arrives Valve will notify you.